-We have one guest and 5 members online
+We have 9 guests and 2 members online

 Sensei Brandon Kolipano